-Every student has a unique "Banner ID" number.
-The 8 digit number prefixed by a @ (e.g., @12345678) is located on your transcript and on your schedule/bill information and can also be obtained from the Records Office.
-Please make a note of your ID as you will need it to access ONLINE.
+Every current student has a unique "NetID."
+Your NetID is your 8-digit Banner ID@student.commnet.edu.
+Your Banner ID (e.g., @12345678) is located on your transcript and on your schedule/bill information and can also be obtained from the Records Office.
+Please make a note of your ID as you will need it to access myCommNet.